-2.9 More and Less Specific Lookups for Reverse Domains
+2.10 More and Less Specific Lookups For Reverse Domains

-Versions 3.0 and above of the RIPE Whois Database support IP network queries including the "-x", "-M", "-m", "-L" and "-l" functionality for reverse delegation domains.
+Versions 3.0 and above of the RIPE Database support IP network queries including the "-x", "-M", "-m", "-L" and "-l" functionality for reverse delegation domains.
 To request that reverse delegation domains be queried for with the more (or less) specific query flags, you must also include the "-d" query flag.

-2.10 Referral Mechanism for Domains
+2.11 Referral Mechanism for Domains

 The referral mechanism is for administrators of domain registries.
-It allows the whois server to reply to the user by fetching data from the domain registry database rather than from the local whois data.
+It allows the whois server to reply to the user by fetching data from the domain registry database rather than from the local RIPE Database data.
 There are three elements to this mechanism.
 The "refer:" attribute, domain name stripping and the "-R" query flag.

-2.10.1 The "refer:" Attribute
+2.11.1 The "refer:" Attribute

-This attribute can be included in a domain object in the whois database.
-When present, it allows the whois software to pass the query on to the authoritative server of a ccTLD.
-This server can return information about a domain object to the whois server to pass back to the user.
+This attribute can be included in a domain object in the RIPE Database.
+When present, it allows the database software to pass the query on to the authoritative server of a ccTLD.
+This server can return information about a domain object to the RIPE Database server to pass back to the user.

-This attribute specifies the hostname, port and referral type that the whois server should use to redirect the query.
-See Appendix A1 "Object Attributes" for the syntax of this attribute.
+This attribute specifies the hostname, port and referral type that the RIPE Database server should use to redirect the query.
+See Appendix A1, "Object Attributes" for the syntax of this attribute.

-2.10.2 Domain Name Stripping
+2.11.2 Domain Name Stripping

-When no matching domain object is found in the RIPE Whois Database with the name specified in the query argument, the domain name is stripped towards higher-level domains (xxx.yyy.zzz becoming yyy.zzz).
+When no matching domain object is found in the RIPE Database with the name specified in the query argument, the domain name is stripped towards higher-level domains (xxx.yyy.zzz becoming yyy.zzz).
 The query is repeated with the shorter domain name.
 The cycle of stripping and repeating the query continues until a domain object is found or the search string becomes empty.

-2.10.3 The "-R" Query Flag
+2.11.3 The "-R" Query Flag

-You can retrieve an object from the whois database without using the referral mechanism.
+You can force retrieval of an object from the RIPE Database without using the referral mechanism.
 This is done by including the "-R" query flag.
-When this flag is included in the query to the whois server, no referrals are made, not even if the object returned contains a "refer:" attribute.
+When this flag is included in the query to the RIPE Database server, no referrals are made, not even if the object returned contains a "refer:" attribute.

-2.10.4 The Referral Process
+2.11.4 The Referral Process